 Safety features include anti-lock brakes, an anti-skid system, traction control, side curtain airbags and front-side airbags, with optional safety systems like blind spot detection with rear cross-traffic alert, lane-keep assist, and a head-up driving display.

 Optional adaptive full LED headlights complement the vehicle’s design cues by combining a distinctive look with enhanced light output for better visibility and safety at night.
 The headlights’ adaptive function enables light beams to be automatically aligned with steering inputs and follow curves in the road.

 The Daytime Running Lights (DRLs) have a distinctive signature which also serves as the directional indicator where it flashes amber.

-The Evoque is powered by a 246 turbocharged 2.0-liter four cylinder and comes standard with a nine-speed automatic and all-wheel drive.
+The Range Rover Evoque Convertible Rent in Dubai is powered by a 246 turbocharged 2.0-liter four cylinder and comes standard with a nine-speed automatic and all-wheel drive.
 At our test track, the Evoque delivered a 7.1-second zero-to-60-mph run.
 Rivals such as the BMW X1and the Volvo XC40 delivered slightly quicker times, but the Land Rover is still competitively lively.
 On the road, there’s no mistaking the Evoque for a hatchback car as you can with the X1.
 It feels substantial, and the seat height is SUV-appropriate; it handles corners adequately but won’t satisfy enthusiast drivers in the same way as the BMW or Mercedes-Benz GLA-class.